CliMA/ClimaCoupler.jl/docs/src/boundary_conditions_doc.md

 # Boundary Conditions (BCs)

-This section is an attempt to bridge between mathematical considersations of BCs and their implementation in climate models
+This section is an attempt to bridge mathematical considerations of BCs and their implementations in climate models.

 ## Types of boundary conditions
 1. Dirichlet